 Concrete leveling corrects this issue by injecting polyurethane foam into the void, lifting the slab back into place.
 Using our proprietary PolyLift system, we insert the foam through small access holes drilled into the top of the concrete.
 After the holes are patched, leveled concrete can be walked on immediately and driven on after 30 minutes.

-Contact us today for a free evaluation of your concrete leveling needs.Request a Free Evaluation
+Contact us today for a free evaluation of your concrete leveling and concrete repair needs.Request a Free Evaluation

 Concrete Leveling Costs

-As a rule of thumb, concrete leveling costs about half as much as concrete replacement and won’t incur supplementary costs such as new landscaping.
+As a rule of thumb, concrete leveling or concrete jacking costs about half as much as concrete replacement and won’t incur supplementary costs such as new landscaping.

 Quotes for concrete leveling largely depend on the size of the area in question and are delivered on a cost-per-square-foot basis.
 The costs can also vary slightly based on the amount of foam needed and the length of the job.
 The good news is that these factors rarely have a significant effect on the price.

 Ready to restore your concrete surfaces?
-Contact us for a free estimate.Request a Free Evaluation
+Contact us for a free concrete leveling service estimate.Request a Free Evaluation